angular/vscode-ng-language-service/README.md

 This plugin to VS Code provides Angular language services for Angular.

-This plugin will provide completions in template files and template strings.
+This plugin will provide completions in template files and template strings and diagnostics for templates and Angular annotations.

 ## Limitations